Poland men's national volleyball team: 2014

 On 30 August 2014, Poland played their historic match at the National Stadium in Warsaw against Serbia as opening meeting of the 2014 World Championship.
 It was the opening match of the World Championship 2014 in Poland.
 Polish team won 3–0 and with attendance over 62,000 audience.
 In their first group, Pool A, Poland won all 5 matches and lost just one set with Cameroon.
 In their second group, Pool F, the host team won 3 of their 4 matches.
 On 10 September 2014, they lost to the United States (1–3), but then beat the national teams of Italy (3–1), Iran (3–2) and France (3–2).
 Poland took second place in Group F. The breakdown in the next stage of the tournament was decided by drawing lots.
 Poland went into group H with Brazil and Russia.
 Some commentators and fans called Pool H the "Group of Death", but it was a happy result for the home team.
 The Polish national team won two dramatic matches after tie-breaks at Atlas Arena in Łódź.
 On 16 September 2014 they beat Brazil.
 Poland's main scorer in the match was Mariusz Wlazły, who gained 31 points for his team.
 Two days later, Poland needed just two winning sets for promotion to the semi-final.
 Poland beat Russia and took first place in the group.
 On 21 September 2014 the Polish team won the semi-final match against Germany, which guaranteed for Poland their third ever medal at the World Championship.
 On 21 September 2014 Poland won the title of World Champion 2014, for the first time in 40 years.
 Poland beat Brazil (3–1).
-Polish players received 3 of 8 the individual awards in the tournament: Karol Kłos as Best Blocker, Mariusz Wlazły as Best Opposite and Most Valuable Player.
+Polish players received 3 of 8 the individual awards in the tournament: Karol Kłos as Best blocker, Mariusz Wlazły as Best opposite and Most valuable player.
 After victory Poland have risen two places in FIVB ranking and has been taken 3rd place.

 It was announced that in 2015, the Polish national team will take part in the World League, European Championship (Bulgaria/Italy), World Cup (Japan), and the first edition of the European Games, which will be held in Baku, Azerbaijan.

 Historic result at World Championship brought the team their next title of the Best Team of 2014 in Plebiscite of Przegląd Sportowy 2014 in Poland.
 Head coach Stephane Antiga was awarded a title of the Coach of the year 2014 ex-aequo with Łukasz Kruczek.
 A title of Debutant of the year 2014 was awarded Mateusz Mika.
-Mariusz Wlazły was 2nd in the Top 10 of Polish Athlets in the same competition.
+Mariusz Wlazły was 2nd in the Top 10 of Polish Athletes in the same competition.